Barkwoof/CardCounting/README.md

 This project is intended to not only provide a visual gui for playing blackjack, it is also intended to give some help for counting cards.
+Spesifically, this deck uses a ballanced count method, so if you  went through every card in the deck and added their "point" values, you would end up with zero.
+You can also set the number of decks you play with.